A free-write about free-writing.

 AJ hurried into the water, then took a dive lunging with one long breath as far as he could until he resurfaced at some distance, arms popping out outstretched and chirpily beckoning me over with some not un-wilful semaphoring going on, but then he simply carried on.
 The idea was we were to break past the wave break point in some kind of a race.
 From where I stood that would be a good three or four hundred metres out- quite far out you know- he’d had the start but I knew I was the better swimmer.

 I carefully undid my sandals, chucking them with my shirt and trousers tied to far enough back so they wouldn’t get wet, and I sidled up to the water, almost tip toeing for no reason why.
-Then I plunged in projectile style, jettisoning arms forwards arc-wise, glibly chopping the low tide like whisks till I was braced with an onslaught of cold oceanic drift, which was followed by a rapid shivering, which soon started to abate as I slowly but gradually radiated from the core, arms accelerating into blade like movements against the sheer gelid of the water, and then into longer oar like pulls with my legs furiously flapping semi-frenzied still.
+Then I plunged in projectile style, jettisoning arms forwards arc-wise, glibly chopping the low tide like whisks till I was braced with an onslaught of cold oceanic drift, which was followed by a rapid shivering, which soon started to abate as I slowly but gradually radiated from the core, arms accelerating into blade like movements against the sheer gelid of the water, and then into longer oar like pulls with my legs flapping semi-frenzied still.
 Hotting up it felt good though, and to be ocean borne again after who knows how long.
 The cold bite of salt water crest against arms and a torso that were being hot worked into lean muscle already.

 Finally after a few strokes I propped my head up and scanned for AJ.
 The intervening drizzle, call it spindrift, was like a screened veil and it took me a couple of seconds before I could make out a scrambling, bobbing spec at some distance and it seemed like he was hollering something, but the separation between us was also gaining which seemed a bit strange, then slowly I could hear his echoes but then that too became barely audible, like a 1930s motion picture with just the puppet like movements of his arms, no sound.
-I could see he was making some frenetic gesticulations to draw me over.
+I could see he was making gesticulations to draw me over.
 I hollered something back but it was now my own echoes that were being as if returned, butted back by a now heavier, gaining wind.
 My every pull seemed to have the opposite draw.
 My arms and legs were doing the motions more than adequately, yet I was somehow travelling sideways in a line, floating but at the same time being drawn as if into the diagonal of an obliquely configured treadmill.
 So I started to swim without holding back.
 And, in spite of my past life - and proliferation of medals and countless trophies- my hands were tied.
 I simply couldn’t fight the current (which is what it was).
 I was being dragged.
-I also saw I was no nearer the wave, after X many strokes.
-Now that was truly bizarre.
+I also saw I was no nearer the wave, after so many strokes.
+Now that was bizarre.

 And, I rode with it.

-Suddenly I thought I’d lost it.
+And suddenly I’d lost it.

-I thought I’d lost control.
-I was disorientated, discombobulated, no idea, nada.
-Then suddenly I realised it must have been that blessed wave, and then I almost kicked myself in the soft part of the groin.
-That wave, it must have hit me square on the head, and meanwhile I hadn’t seen it coming.
-Suddenly there were submerged currents all mad gushing, criss-crossing into each other and I was captured in the middle, like a herring, it was like a squad of deep-water rapids swishing and knotting everything (including me) into a swirl followed by some kind of a roll, as in black dice, so gathering knees into a ball I kicked out hard but there was no end of the pool to kick against it was all water.
-I tried to jig around gyrating my pelvis from side to side, that way hoping to surface for air, but was at the same time was being pelted by different currents at varying speeds.
-Finally I thought I’d zig zagged myself to the surface, then I found it wasn’t air at all, I was tumbled again with some new unfathomable rapacity, another burst of reprisals sending me to the opposite direction, was it now the scaly bottom or was it the top, still no way out, very little in the way of bearings.
-Whichever way I turned - or was jettisoned - the burgeoning facade was like some great trompe d’oeil, and I was being again rolled around like a loose piece of rock or jetsom, screwed into revolutions yet again, by some new found warpath of undertow wave, if that’s what it was.
-Still no bearings.
-I remember being violently somersaulted twice or thrice, but it didn’t stop at that.
-Then I was about to lose it- consciousness I mean - and I can’t quite remember but I was suddenly, out of the blue, catapulted into air gasping like seals- for the breath which I knew had just saved me.
+I’d lost control, disorientated, discombobulated, no idea, nada.
+Then I realised it was the wave, and then I accidentally kicked myself in the groin.
+The wave, it must have hit me on the head, I hadn’t seen it coming.
+Currents were all criss-crossing into each other and me caught in the middle, like a herring, rapids swishing and knotting everything with a kind of drum roll, so I kicked out hard but there was no end of the pool to kick against it was all water.
+Gyrating my pelvis I hoped to surface, but was pelted by opposing currents.
+At length I zig-zagged myself to the surface, only to realise it wasn’t air, then tumbled down again with a new rapacity, more reprisals sending me straight back, was it now the scaly bottom or was it the murky top, and still no way to find out, so little by way of bearings.
+Whichever way I turned the facade was a trompe d’oeil, and I was rolled like jetsom, further revolutions, mixed with some new found warpath of undertow wave.
+I remember being suddenly somersaulted twice or more, without reprieve.
+And finally I was about to lose it- when out of the blue was thrown into the air gasping like seals- for the breath that I knew had just saved me.

 Then I almost missed it.
-Within split moments it was a great spattering of the water, frenetic, in all directions, surfers swivelling around en masse as in some kind of a shoal, each frantic and arcing themselves round towards the direction of the shore, and then all suddenly paddling.
-I was still the other way, so I could see the swell come up as the water started eddying – then the swell was right up to us and gaining, I could see it was coming right up to me too so I crazily did the same, arcing round face down on the board feverishly paddling in an effort to catch that wave.
-But no, too slow.
-The wave simply hoisted and dropped me gently back into the same place as it quietly passed under.
-Then I saw it start to build about 10 yards in front of me and for that momentary second I could see it transitioning.
-Others had caught it already and were now on it, sliding over it’s peak just as it broke and then glibly articulating the hollow of its curve as it arced and then gained, and then finally plunged right through in a long ridge like formation to somewhere close to the shore.
+Within that moment was the spattering of the water, frenetic, all directions, surfers’ bodies swivelling around as in a shoal, arcing round in the direction of shore, then all hurtling frantic into a paddle.
+I was still the other way, so I could see a swell of water that then started gaining – then it came up to me and started to rise, then I tried to do the same, and then arced round head down on the board and paddled fever pitch to catch the wave.
+Too slow.
+That wave gently hoisted and dropped me back to the same place where i’d started, while at the same time it also quietly passed under.
+Then I could see it start to build in front and for a second I could see it transitioning.
+Others had caught it already and were now on it, sliding over it’s peak just as it broke and then articulating the hollow of its curve as it arced and then also gained, and then plunged right through in a long ridge like form to somewhere close to shore eventually.

 Surfing as an experience for me shares something with free-writing, they could both be seen as analogous in that they both begin with that precious zen experience followed by a high octane euphoria, albeit the high octane part of surfing is more physical.

 For me the zen of a free-write has great power, in that when you’re in the zone, it’s a self enclosed space, no-one (other than you) has access.
 You’re locked in and protected, just you.
 No judgment.
 And your focus is unwavering, unbroken.
-And then you also have the luxury to be immersed in purely raw truths (swimming around in a medley in your consciousness), as you can’t lie to yourself.
+And then you also have the luxury to be immersed in purely raw truths (swimming around in an untrimmed medley in your consciousness), as you can’t lie to yourself.
 Truths are less complicated to deal with, as they’re true; and they all make intuitive sense - as they’re true.
 They are also eye-opening, as they’re truth revealing.
 And enlightening, in the sense of creating a feeling of euphoria - as it’s all honest and true.
-All in all, it (the zen of a free-write) is a golden haven of truth.
+All in all, it (the zen of a free-write) is a golden harvest of truth.

 And then whatever it is that your ‘soul’ is, you’re connecting with that ‘soul’ – your soul – through the occult practice of free-writing - and that’s a good feeling indeed (both with reference to the zen and the high octane part).
 Better than drugs, as there’s the heightened euphoria without the come down.
 You also end up with some interesting bounty in the process – raw truths about yourself and situations that were latent in your memory, something you can build on.
 Liken it to a treasure hunt, but where the journey itself becomes part of the treasure.
-And then when you find the gold nuggets, that’s only the beginning of a longer journey to come (your life long practice of engaging in free-writing).
+And then when you find the golden nuggets, that’s only the beginning of a longer journey of pleasure to come (your life long practice of engaging in free-writing).

 In a sense my proposition re free-writing as a source of heightened pleasure could also be seen as linked to the ancient Greek Epicurean prognosis that the highest pleasure in life is to be derived in the study of philosophy (or ‘sober reasoning’, Wikipedia) – which for them was the search for truth through logical argument.